By Molly McMann

 She turned her head to look at him directly.
 He was three times her size with several scars and tattoos visible amid the layers of leather, denim and chains that comprised his wardrobe.
 “Did your mother name you that?”

 He chuckled.
 “No, my mamma named me . . . something else, and as for the time of day, me and most of these guys work the night shift at the Ford Assembly Plant so this is our evening.
 That’s why Johnny opens this early.”

 “That’s very understandable,” Betsy said, “and I apologize if I seemed to suggest otherwise, but I don’t have that situation myself, so it’s only too early for me”

-“Not meaning to pry,” Snake said, “but sadly I’m familiar with what a woman looks like after she’s been crying, and I reckon you might be having the sort of day where maybe you don’t care what the clock has to say about the matter.”
+“Not meaning to pry,” Snake said, “but sadly I’m familiar with what a woman looks like after she’s been crying, and I reckon you might be having the sort of day where maybe you don’t care what the clock has to say about it.”

 Betsy gave him a second look as the events of the past 12 hours rushed back at her.
 And then to the bartender she said, “Johnny, may I have a vodka tonic please?”